 Discover if this is a suitable investor for your startup.
 If they are we'll make a warm introduction for free.
 Otherwise, we'll connect you with matching investors.

-Summit Bridge Capital has made a total of five investments since its inception.
+Summit Bridge Capital has made five investments since its inception.
 The most notable company in its portfolio is DecaWave, a UWB semiconductor company that raised a Series D round in February 2018.
 DecaWave was later acquired by Qorvo for over $400 million in 2020, marking a significant exit for the fund.

 Elaine Coughlan - Co-founder of Summit Bridge Capital and a general partner at Atlantic Bridge Capital.
 She is a notable figure in the Irish venture capital scene and has a strong background in technology investments.